fpengineer/BLE-Edu/Readme.md

-BLE Education project using NRF52
+RPM project based on NRF52